oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 #### Override template schemas

-An override template must define the exact schemas required by the situational configuration feature.
+An override template must define the exact schemas required by the configuration overrides feature.
 The schemas vary based on the file type you wish to override.

 _`config.xml`_
 ```